roelandmoors/rsc-bootstrap-demo/README.md

 }
 ```

-You now have a bootstrap button with a custom color
+You now have a bootstrap button with a custom color.

 ## Headless UI